Are you facing the Establishing a database connection error in WordPress?

 If you struggle to get your database credentials, you can reach out to your hosting provider’s support.

-If your database name is already correct but you still get this error, you need to check both your user name and password as well.
+If your database name is already correct but you still get this error, you need to verify your user name and password.

 <?php